alphagov/govuk-import-export-prototype/guidance/get-a-licence-to-export-waste.markdown

 ##Get permission to export waste

 s1.
 Create a contract before you export. s2.
-Complete the form in the tool if your waste requires ‘green list controls’ (Article 18 controls) or come back to this page if you need a ‘notification control’.
+Complete the form in the tool if your waste requires green list controls (Article 18 controls) or come back to this page if you need a notification control.

 ##Creating a contract for your waste export

 You must create a contract between you and the business receiving the waste.
 It should include: